stagbl/stagbl/DMStagProposal.md

 ### Ease of use

 - Provide interfaces that reduce the number of indexing errors possible from the user
+- Provide interfaces to allow the user to reason about a global array of elements, and no other numbering.

 ### Extensibility